hilton-98/startup/README.md

 > - Use Dillinger for markdown editing.
 > - Practice more with GitHub.
 > - Use cmd + right arrow key to go to end of line in VSCode.

+## Elevator Pitch
+My brother recently applied to medical school, and it is such a pain to keep everything organized!
+Every school wants different essays written, different amounts of fees paid, has different interview processes, and different deadlines for everything they want submitted!
+If you are only applying to one school then tracking that school's requirements might not bother you, but add a few more schools and it quickly becomes a headache!
+My application provides a central location for storing all the information about the application deadlines and requirements for graduate school applications.

+### Key features:
+- Secure login over HTTPS
+- Ability to add different schools
+- Display of activities and deadlines
+- Data is persistently stored
+- Ability to sort activities by category (paying fees, writing essays, scheduling interviews, etc.)
+- Ability to sort activities by school.
+- Ability to sort activities by timeline.
+- Ability to add activities and deadlines (ideally this would web-scrape the requirements, but initially could just be a menu where the user can enter in the information.